mcavallo/foundry-vtt-random-target/README.md

 # Upgrading

-If you are having issues after upgrading the module please follow this instructions:
+If you are having issues after upgrading the module please follow these instructions:

 1. **Uninstall** the module completely by removing it from your server
 2. Install the **latest version** of the module